-➤ Fillings
+Fillings

-- The same surface on the same tooth once every two years, in the following cases: - o decay is visible on the tooth, - a fracture (crack) has caused the loss of a significant part of a tooth cusp, - or, a fracture causes significant damage to an existing filing. - Fillings for anything other than decay or fracture are not covered.
+- The same surface on the same tooth once every two years, in the following cases: - o decay is visible on the tooth, - o a fracture (crack) has caused the loss of a significant part of a tooth cusp, or, a fracture causes significant damage to an existing filing. - Fillings for anything other than decay or fracture are not covered. - If a resin-based composite or a glass ionomer (tooth colored) restoration is placed in a back tooth, except those placed in the facial surface of bicuspids, it will be considered an elective procedure and we will pay the amount for an amalgam (silver) with any difference in cost being your responsibility.